WLWV Mental Health Specialists Homepage

 Brittany Bucholz, LCSW

 Hello!
-I am so honored to be working with such an amazing district with great families.
+I am so honored to be working with such an amazing district with great families as the School Social Worker for middle schools.
 I am alumni of the District, and earned my Bachelor of Arts in Psychology and a Master of Social Work.
 I am licensed with the National Association of Social Workers and by the Oregon State Board of Social Workers as a Licensed Clinical Social Worker.
-My background includes work with children and families experiencing trauma, involved in residential treatment, foster/adoption and virtual clinical mental health practice.
-Outside of work, I enjoy spending time with my family, including my partner, my child who is in middle school, and our dog, Lottie!
+I am also a Certified Clinical Trauma Professional.
+My background includes work with children and families experiencing trauma, being involved in residential treatment, foster/adoption and virtual clinical mental health practice.
+Outside of work, I enjoy spending time with my family, including my partner, my older child who is in high school, my younger son who is in middle school, and our dog, Lottie!
 We love playing board games together, reading books, and chatting!
 Please reach out via, email, phone, or text!

 Interactive Support Website from Occupational and Physical Therapists

 Our amazing Occupational and Physical Therapists have created an interactive website for you and your students.
 They have tools for students to use during the day or for parents to help our students regulate.
 Check out the tools to help calm!